Deploy to the Decentralized Web with IPFS

 00:08:12 - Anthony Campolo

-This is kind of funny, actually, because GitHub is a centralized version of Git, but Git itself was.
-Was already kind of like a decentralized, distributed kind of thing, because you would have multiple people with these Git repos on their computer.
-So if anyone ever was on a computer and they just like lost everything, there is probably five other people with that same Git history and so they can get the repo again.
-Now, this is taking the idea to its logical extreme, which is not only do we distribute it across multiple computers, we distribute across multiple computers, are actually connected to a computer network.
-That's the really big difference between, like, some people, like, well, Git was already decentralized.
-I was like, well, yeah, it was decentralized across a bunch of computers that only individual people had access to.
-So what if we distributed across a bunch of computers and then took those computers and hooked them up to DNS or hooked them up to some sort of protocol that would allow people to then view these through the Internet.
+And this is kind of funny, actually, because GitHub is a centralized version of Git, but Git itself was already kind of a decentralized, distributed thing, because you would have multiple people with these Git repos on their computer.
+So if anyone ever lost everything, there are probably five other people with that same Git history, and so they can get the repo again.
+Now, this is taking that idea to its logical extreme, which is not only do we distribute it across multiple computers, we distribute it across multiple computers that are actually connected to a computer network.
+That's the really big difference.
+Some people say, well, Git was already decentralized.
+And I say, well, yeah, it was decentralized across a bunch of computers that only individual people had access to.
+So what if you distributed it across a bunch of computers and then took those computers and hooked them up to DNS or some sort of protocol that would allow people to view these through the internet?

 00:09:08 - Ben Myers

 Gotcha.
 Okay, cool.
-I'm sure I will have more questions as time goes on, but let me go ahead and start sharing my screen and let me actually go.
-Where's my browser?
+I'm sure I will have more questions as time goes on, but let me go ahead and start sharing my screen.
+Let me actually go... where's my browser?
 There's my browser.
 Hello.
 All right, so y'all, today we're talking with Anthony.
 Go follow Anthony on Twitter.
 Today we're talking IPFS.
-We went through ahead of time and installed IPFS both for the command line and for their GUI app that they've got.
+We went through ahead of time and installed IPFS both for the command line and for their GUI app.
 Anthony's put the links to those in the chat.
-I'm also going to send a link to your First Look at IPFS article that was super helpful.
+I'm also going to send a link to your First Look at IPFS article, which was super helpful.

 00:09:55 - Anthony Campolo

-Yeah, I should mention this was probably the longest time I've ever spent writing a blog article.
-Was writing this one because when I first started doing this, like, I had no idea what any of this stuff was or how any of this stuff works.
-And it was like, really, really confusing to have to figure out.
-And the docs are actually, they have good docs and the whole system is like set up to be fairly ergonomic in terms of like dev experience type stuff, but just like the mental model of like what was even going on when I was doing it was like so, so weird.
-But it was literally, it was the first time since I've gotten into web development where I felt like I was doing something genuinely new.
-Like genuinely like I was doing something I'd never done before.
-And it was like really, really mind bending.
-And it took me like a long time to kind of put into a sequence I felt like made sense and that like other people could kind of follow and then ends up being so, so long that I then like had a whole bunch of content for like a whole second article.
+Yeah, I should mention this was probably the longest time I've ever spent writing a blog article, because when I first started doing this, I had no idea what any of this stuff was or how any of this stuff worked.
+It was really, really confusing to have to figure out.
+The docs are actually good, and the whole system is set up to be fairly ergonomic in terms of dev-experience-type stuff, but the mental model of what was even going on when I was doing it was so weird.
+It was literally the first time since I've gotten into web development where I felt like I was doing something genuinely new, like I was doing something I'd never done before, and it was really, really mind-bending.
+It took me a long time to put it into a sequence that I felt made sense and that other people could follow, and then it ended up being so long that I had a whole bunch of content for a whole second article.

 00:10:51 - Anthony Campolo

-So there'll be a kind of follow-up to this at some point where we get into the entire set of IPFS services that go along with this.
-Because we're not going to get into, like, we probably won't get into things like pinning services or hosting services for this, because we're just going to show everything you can kind of do from your own computer.
-But yeah, as you're kind of scrolling, we're eventually going to get to creating HTML files and stuff like that.
+So there'll be a kind of follow-up to this at some point where we get into the entire set of IPFS services that go along with this, because we're probably not going to get into things like pinning services or hosting services for this.
+We're just going to show everything you can kind of do from your own computer.
+But yeah, as you're scrolling, we're eventually going to get to creating HTML files and stuff like that.

 00:11:13 - Ben Myers